Curt Boettcher: The Millennium and Sagittarius

 Usher's celebrity, as well as Boettcher's successful productions for The Association and Tommy Roe, convinced Columbia to finance Boettcher's own studio project.
 In 1967 he assembled a group of musicians and songwriters with whom he had previously worked or personally knew (including Sandy Salisbury, Lee Mallory, Joey Stec, and Michael Fennelly), as well as some top Los Angeles session musicians, and started recording an album under the group moniker The Millennium.
 The album was co-produced by Keith Olsen, who had been a friend of Boettcher since his college days.
 Their debut—and only—album, Begin, was the most expensive album ever recorded for Columbia at that point.
 Despite the release of several singles, sales were dismal and the project was considered a commercial flop.
 This was partially attributable to Boettcher's reluctance to tour.
 The group staged a few live performances in Los Angeles, but the difficulty of replicating the album in concert posed a large enough challenge to dissuade Boettcher from sustaining the band.
 Although the single "It's You" became a hit in several regions, there was no group to support it.
 "5 AM" also charted in the Philippines.
-The group recorded one final single, "Just About The Same" b/w "Blight", which wasn't issued at the time.
+The group recorded one final single, "Just About The Same" b/w "Blight", which was not issued at the time.
 Despite its commercial failure, the album is critically regarded as one of the finest pop albums from the late 1960s, and has been described at AllMusic as a "bona fide lost classic".
-In 2000 the second album by The Millennium called Again, originally unreleased, was issued.
+In 2000 an album of demos by The Millennium called Again was issued.